-The Musical Chairs game is an interactive and enjoyable game often played at birthday parties.
-It’s also great for any setting where you have a group of children, such as a class or group of friends on a playdate.
+Musical Chairs is an interactive and enjoyable game often played at birthday parties.
+It’s also ideal for settings with groups of children, such as a class or a playdate with friends.

 Find out how to play this awesome group game, why it’s actually educational, and discover some fun variations of musical chairs for kids.